xjmusic/xjmusic/README.md

 *note that the latest codebase may run migrations on top of that ^^^, and of course it had better pass checksum ;)*

+## XJ Website

+The main website is located in **site/w/** and is published to https://w.xj.io

+Serve the site/w site locally with:

+    bin/serve-web

+Build and publish the site/docs site to S3:

+    bin/publish-docs

+See further docs in [docs/README.md](docs-legacy/README.md)

-## Docs
+## XJ Docs

-Docs are located in **docs/** and are published to https://docs.xj.io
+Docs are located in **site/docs/** and are published to https://docs.xj.io

-Serve the docs site locally with:
+Serve the site/docs site locally with:

     bin/serve-docs

-Build and publish the docs site to S3:
+Build and publish the site/docs site to S3:

     bin/publish-docs